 What is the Legal Process of Notifying a Spouse of Your Intent to Divorce?

-Your spouse is then required to respond within 20 days.
-If the receiving spouse hasn’t responded within the given amount of time, their lack of a response is considered a default, and the divorce can proceed.
+Your spouse is then required to respond within 20 days, or 30 if they are out of state.
+If the receiving spouse has not responded within the given amount of time, their lack of response is considered a default, and the divorce can proceed.

 But there are instances when spouses have not been together for a significant period of time.
 One may have no idea where the other resides, where they work, or how to locate them.